zalatar242/DeFi-Insurance/contracts/SPECIFICATION.md

 ## Overview

-A simplified DeFi insurance protocol providing blanket coverage for protocol risks, initially focused on Aave as a prototype.
+A simplified DeFi insurance protocol providing protection for stablecoin risks.
 The protocol automatically triggers payouts based on Chainlink oracle conditions without manual claims processing.

 ## Core Components

 ### Risk Types & Premium Calculation

-The protocol has three risk buckets that determine premium pricing:
+The protocol has two risk buckets that determine premium pricing:

-1. **Stablecoin Depegging Risk Bucket** (40% weight)
+1. **Stablecoin Depegging Risk Bucket** (50% weight)
    - Assesses stablecoin stability risk
    - Higher utilization in this bucket increases premium for depegging risk
    - Triggered when stablecoin price deviates more than 5% from $1 for over 1 hour

-2. **Liquidity Risk Bucket** (20% weight)

-   - Assesses protocol liquidity risk
-   - Higher utilization in this bucket increases premium for liquidity risk
-   - Triggered when utilization rate exceeds 95% for more than 6 hours

-3. **Smart Contract Risk Bucket** (40% weight)
+2. **Smart Contract Risk Bucket** (50% weight)
    - Assesses protocol security risk
    - Higher utilization in this bucket increases premium for smart contract risk
    - Triggered by predefined signatures of known exploit patterns